Olympics-Cycling-China Break World Record in Womens Team Sprint

 After a strong start, the Americans slowed down after the halfway point, with Chloe Dygert falling behind the rest of her team as she attempted to speed things up.

+Nonetheless, she finished in 4 minutes and 10.118 seconds, good enough for second place and fast enough to break the previous world record.
 With Katie Archibald looked particularly powerful, Great Britain got out to a quick start and eventually ended up establishing the second-fastest time (4:09.022) in the race.

 In the end, the women’s team pursuit qualified.